 My Mobile Network – Verizon Wireless.
 Verizon, I’ve found, offers the best and reliable nationwide coverage.
 I’ve had AT&T, Sprint and T-Mobile.
 None came close to Verizon in terms of coverage while on-the-road, offering 3 and 4g coverage and reliability.
 If no WiFi is available, I use the Verizon MiFi wireless modem to set up a 4g hotspot on the Verizon network.
 That lets me use my MacBook Pro for web updates, uploading photos and videos.

 Ham radio – I’m a long-time licensed amateur radio operator (K8ZRH) and I always have a rig with me.
 I travel with the ICOM IC-V85 two meter FM hand held transceiver and, permanently mounted, the Kenwood 144/440 MHz TM-V71A transceiver.
 I use amateur radio for emergency communications, weather monitoring and just plain chit-chatting with locals on their repeaters.
 I did a blog post on installing ham radio in an RV.
 I’m hoping to add an HF model some day soon.

 GPS gear – For my Roadtrek, I use the Rand McNally TripMaker RVND 7710.
 I am not crazy about this GPS unit but like the fact that it has a seven inch screen and can be synced to a central site to reflect the latest in construction issues and detours.
 Made specifically for RVs, it has lots of RV-specific data and Points of Interest (POI).
-For my long bicycle rides and off road exploring, I use the Garmin Edge 705.
-Though made specifically for cycling, it slips off the handlebars mount easily and can be carried in my pocket for hiking.